Prag8855/aab/content/guides/taxes.md

 - [Private health insurance](/glossary/private%20Krankenversicherung).
 The cost is set by the health insurer.
 - [[Expat health insurance]].
 The cost is set by the health insurer.

 If you are an employee, your employer pays half of it.
-If you earn less than {{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}}€ per month, you can use your parents' or spouse's health insurance for free.
+If you earn less than €{{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}} per month, you can use your parents' or spouse's health insurance for free.
 Students get a cheaper tariff.

 {% include '_blocks/healthInsuranceCalculator.html' %}